-Type your query and the results will appear in Wikipedia – this can be much quicker than having to first find and visit the website, look for a search box within it and type a search from there.
+Type your query and the results will appear in Wikipedia – this can be much quicker than having to first find and visit the website, look for a search box within it and type your request from there.

 Add A Quick Search Keyword In Chrome

-Browse to the website containing a search box within it i.e. a box used to search within that site (many sites have one, ours is near the top right of this page).
-In the examples below we will use Wikipedia but you can do the same thing with the search box on any website if it has one.
+Browse to the website containing a search box within it i.e. a box used to look within that site (many sites have one, ours is near the top right of this page).
+In the examples below we will use Wikipedia but you can do the same thing on any website if it has such a box.

 Right click the search box within the webpage and select ‘Add as search engine’: